japila-books/spark-sql-internals/docs/FileIndex.md

 `FileIndex` is the <<contract, abstraction>> of <<implementations, file indices>> that knows the <<rootPaths, root paths>> and <<partitionSchema, partition schema>> of a relation.

-`FileIndex` is associated with a link:spark-sql-BaseRelation-HadoopFsRelation.adoc[HadoopFsRelation].
+`FileIndex` is associated with a spark-sql-BaseRelation-HadoopFsRelation.md[HadoopFsRelation].

 [[contract]]
 .FileIndex Contract